Sustainability Reporting Initiative

 - Innovation and Technological

 The matrix is reviewed annually and used by the Board as an additional tool to review the appropriateness of the composition of the Board, identify gaps, and review potential new candidates for appointment to the Board.

 Board Member Training

-In 2018, Board members were provided with the following continuing education tools and activities:
+In 2021, Board members were provided with the following continuing education activities:

-- Presentations on Corporate Governance recent developments and trends on March 26 and September 26, 2018
+- Presentation on Corporate Governance recent developments and trends

-The Corporation also subscribes to a Global membership with the Institute of Corporate Directors.
-This membership ensures that the Corporation’s directors benefit from and have access to quality up-to-date information, tools and training.
+The Corporation also subscribes to a Global membership for the Board with the Institute of Corporate Directors.
+This membership ensures that the Corporations’ directors benefit from and have access to quality up-to-date information, tools and training on corporate governance issues.